So, you have just gotten home from a very relaxing, much needed vacation.

-So you have just gotten home from a very relaxing, much needed vacation.
-You feel great!
-The work tension in your body is gone.
-On Monday you walk into your office still thinking of the beautiful scenery you’ve just encountered.
+On Monday you walk into your office, still thinking of the beautiful scenery you’ve just encountered.
 You turn on your PC, open Outlook and, just like that, the relaxed feeling is gone, completely vaporized in a moment.

-2. Plan your technology packing - I planned on taking my iPad with me.
+- Plan your technology packing - I planned on taking my iPad with me.
 It is smaller than my laptop and I would have less temptation to actually work while on vacation.
-All I needed was access to my email (Just using my phone would have worked too, however my eyes appreciate the larger screen)
+All I needed was access to my email (Just using my phone would have worked too, however, my eyes appreciate the larger screen)

-4. Get organized - I created folders in Outlook named “After vacation” and “Read later.”
-I also setup a few rules for newsletters, etc. that I wanted to keep but not look at during vacation.
+- Get organized - I created folders in Outlook named “After vacation” and “Read later.”
+I also set up a few rules for newsletters, etc. that I wanted to keep but not look at during vacation.
 These would automatically go into a folder for later reading.

-By completing my list before I left on vacation, I prepared myself for what I needed to accomplish when I wasn’t soaking up the sun on the beach.
+By completing my list before I left on vacation, I prepared myself for what I needed to accomplish when I wasn’t soaking up the sun.

-5. Find the Internet!! - Most resorts, cruises and hotels have free internet for their guests.
+- Find the Internet! - Most resorts, cruises and hotels have free internet for their guests.
 Some have internet for a fee.
 It was worth it to me to pay the fee while out of the country to ensure I can get my emails done quickly and efficiently.

-6. Implementing my plan! - Each day Iwould spend my allotted 45 minutes or less going through my email.
+- Implementing my plan - Each day I'd spend my allotted 45 minutes or less going through my email.
 I delete what I don’t need/want; I move things that can wait until I return to my “After vacation” folder; I move things that I want to save for later into my “Read later” folder; and most importantly I forward emails which need attention right away to a coworker to handle.
 I also move those emails to my “After vacation” folder, so I can follow up when I return.